b2io/handbook/day-to-day.md

 ### Remote Meetings

 We use [Zoom](https://zoom.us/) for remote meetings.
 You can sign-up and use Zoom for free with your Base Two email address.
 The free version works great for 1-1 video calls, but is limited to 40 minutes when there are multiple attendees.
 We have a paid account through info@base2.io, which is useful for client meetings.
 The password for the paid account can be found in the [credentials document](https://b2io.slack.com/archives/C904HLD5L/p1516982426000280).

+### Base Two Day

+Base Twwo Day is celebrated annually on August 26.
+It is the anniversary of the founding of Base Two.
+In the past, this day has been celebrated by hanging out, or participating in Hackathons.
+Tracking of what has been done on this day is now kept on the team's Google Drive.
+Discussions around this topic can be found on the [#side-quests](https://join.slack.com/share/zt-h7xz6k8g-FuetGuYYeuKYj34ukKptCg) Slack channel.